rburaksaritas/commit-wizard/README.md

 - **Automatic Commit Message Generation**: Uses OpenAI's GPT-3.5 to generate descriptive commit messages based on the diffs of modified files.
 - **Git Integration**: Seamlessly integrates with your Git workflow to add, commit, and push changes with generated messages.
 - **Configurable API Key and Model**: Specify your OpenAI API key and desired model in `config.py` file.
+- **File and Directory Ignoring**: Ability to specify files or directories to be ignored during commit message generation.
+- **Support for New and Deleted Files**: Handles newly created and deleted files appropriately in commit messages.

 ## Installation